EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the temperature effect on allocation to one (no effect)
+Sets the temperature effect on allocation to 1 (no effect).

 **Parameters**
 - None